Mauricio García Araujo: Early life and education

 García Araujo was born on 7 July 1930 in Maracaibo, Venezuela.
-In 1953, he obtained a Bachelors degree in economics and a Master in Business Administration, both from Columbia University.
+In 1953, he obtained a bachelor's degree in economics and a master's in business administration, both from Columbia University.

 Public service

 García Araujo was part of Central Bank of Venezuela board of directors between 1968 and 1974.
 After thirteen years, he was elected president of Central Bank of Venezuela (1987-1989).
 He was also a member of the board of directos of Petróleos de Venezuela, S.A (PDVSA) and Corporación Venezolana de Guayana (CVG).

 Private sector

 García Araujo was a consultant for many boards of directors in different Venezuelan holding companies, such as Grupo Vollmer, Grupo Mendoza, Grupo Mercantil and as economical adviser to Hospital de Clinicas Caracas and Electricidad de Caracas, an electricity distribution company.
 In 2007, Electricidad de Caracas became a government-owned company.

 After 1990, Garcia Araujo was known as an expert advising family business organizations in Venezuela.
 He gave family business conferences within Venezuela and internationally.